Hong Kong seeks smart city ideas from citizens

 Even six year olds are invited.

-“Interested individuals do not have to be a skilled professional to enter the competition because we will provide training for the necessary practical skills.
+“Interested individuals do not have to be skilled professionals to enter the competition because we will provide training for the necessary practical skills.
 All they need is a great idea and the desire to make a positive impact on Hong Kong,” said Allen Ma, CEO of HKSTP.

 The government will train shortlisted participants through workshops on product design, app development, maker skills and presentations.
 The winning prototypes and ideas will be announced on 25 June.
 They will get prizes worth a total of HK$400,000.
 They could also be offered internships by companies in the city’s science park or be admitted into the agency’s startup incubation programme.